pierluigiferrari/behavioral_cloning_for_vehicle_steering/README.md

-##Behavrioal Cloning for Autonomous Driving Project
+##Behavioral Cloning for Autonomous Driving Project

 ###Overview

-The goal of this project is to train a Convolutional Neural Network built with Keras to learn how to drive a car around tracks in a simulator by mimicking human driving behavior via end-to-end learning, i.e. predicting steering angles directly from the image input of a single front-facing camera.
+The goal of this project is to train a Convolutional Neural Network built with [Keras](https://keras.io) to learn to drive a car around tracks in a simulator by mimicking human driving behavior via end-to-end learning, i.e. predicting steering angles directly from the image input of a single front-facing camera.

 * model.py contains the script to create and train the model
-* drive.py is for driving the car in autonomous mode using the simulator available [here](github.com/udacity/self-driving-car-sim)
+* drive.py uses predictions from model.h5 to feed steering commands to the car in autonomous mode in the simulator available [here](github.com/udacity/self-driving-car-sim)
-* model.h5 contains a trained convolution neural network
+* model.h5 contains trained Keras model

 Using the simulator linked above and the drive.py file, the car can drive autonomously around both available tracks by executing
 ```sh